 Hit the beach

 Should your one day in Monaco take place during summer, eventually you will start thinking about how lovely it would be to just jump into that inviting Mediterranean you see everywhere.
 Luckily, for that, there is Larvotto Beach.
 This artificial beach is well-maintained, open to the public, and has umbrella rentals so you can spend the whole day soaking up the sun in comfort.
 Not to mention that the scenery behind you will be quite spectacular.

-La Rascasse is another bar that stays open late and has great reviews from people on vacation.
+La Rascasse is another bar that stays open late and comes widely recommended.
 The bar serves great drinks, has live music, can give you a bite to eat, and comes with a terrace where you can get some fresh air and enjoy the atmosphere.

 Where to stay in Monaco?